-NHS Blood and Transplant is Special Health Authority and treated as a Non-Departmental Body (NDPB) under the Government Financial Reporting Manual (FReM).
-As such, we are committed to providing details of our financial information.
-As well as details of our National and Income and Expenditure accounts, you can also view other financial information such as salaries, expenditure and more.
+NHS Blood and Transplant is a Special Health Authority and is treated as a Non Departmental Body (NDPB) under the Government Financial Reporting Manual (FReM).

-Under the FReM NHSBT is required to report on a comprehensive net expenditure basis with programme funding provided by the Department of Health recognised in the general reserve.
-On this basis, for the period ending 31 March 2017, the Authority has reported total comprehensive net expenditure of £80.8 million.
+Under the FReM NHSBT is required to report on a comprehensive net expenditure basis with programme funding provided by the Department of Health and Social Care recognised in the general reserve.
+On this basis, for the period ending 31 March 2019, the Authority reported total comprehensive net expenditure of £52.2 million.
 This reflects the net operating costs of the Authority (including income from the sales of products and services) and that blood, solid organs, tissues and stem cells are freely donated.

-The Board and Management of NHSBT, however, monitor and control NHSBT’s financial performance on an Income and Expenditure basis, as this is more appropriate to the nature of NHSBT’s activities.
-On this basis NHSBT generated an operating deficit of £4.9 million in 2016/17, with £65.9 million of programme funding received from the Department of Health treated as income.
-NHSBT is currently making significant investments in the replacement of its IT infrastructure and systems.
-The investments are mostly funded from cash reserves that were accumulated in anticipation of the investments to come.
-They will, however, result in NHSBT recording technical income and expenditure deficits over the period of the investment cycle.
-These investments are the driver for the deficit recorded in 2016/17 and will also see NHSBT make further planned deficits over the next three years.
+The board and management of NHSBT, however, monitor and control NHSBT’s financial performance on an income and expenditure basis, as this is more appropriate to the nature of NHSBT’s activities.
+On this basis, NHSBT generated an operating surplus of £12.7 million in 2018/19, with £69.2 million of programme funding received from the Department of Health and Social Care treated as income.

-Note 2 of the accounts reconciles the operating surplus as reported to the NHSBT Board to the net expenditure basis on which these accounts are prepared.
+Note 2 of the published accounts reconciles the operating surplus as reported to the NHSBT board to the net expenditure basis on which the published accounts are prepared.
 The note further provides a segmental analysis of our financial performance that is consistent with our strategic business units and the presentation of our management accounts.